 The City does not discriminate against minority- and women-owned businesses in its bidding and contacting process, and has awarded contracts to several minority- and women-owned businesses in recent years.
-To conduct the inspections for the Neighborhood Pride housing rehabilitation program, the City has contracted for at least ten years with MDG Associates, Inc., which is a minority-owned business concern.
-A number of minority- and women-owned contractors have been utilized in the Neighborhood Pride Program (most notably VV&G Construction, a firm that meets both criteria).
+To conduct the inspections for the Neighborhood Pride housing rehabilitation program, as well as to provide technical assistance on CDBG administration, the City has contracted for at least ten years with MDG Associates, Inc., which is a minority-owned business concern.
+A number of minority-and women-owned contractors have been utilized in the Neighborhood Pride Program (most notably VV&G Construction, a firm that meets both criteria).
 Previously, the firm that assisted in the development of the 2015-2020 Five-Year Consolidated Plan is a minority-owned firm (The Ramsay Group).